-“Basset”, which in French, means “rather short”, describes a key characteristic of the Basset Hound — dwarfism.
+The word “Basset”, which, in French, means “rather short,” describes a key characteristic of the Basset Hound: dwarfism.

-While their average height is just over a foot at the shoulder, it may be a surprise to some that the typical Basset Hound weighs in at a fairly hefty 55 to 60 pounds.
+While his average height is just over a foot at the shoulder, it may be a surprise to some that the typical Basset Hound weighs in at a fairly hefty 55 to 60 pounds!

-The Basset Hound is noted for being very safe around small children.
+The Basset Hound is very safe around small children.

 Tolerant and Sociable

-Basset Hounds hunted in packs and, to this day, are quite happy to be “one among many”.
+Basset Hounds once hunted in packs and, to this day, they are still happy to be “one among many.”

-The drawback to that, however, is that the typical Basset Hound temperament demands company; they do not, usually, do very well if left alone for long periods.
+The drawback, however, is that the Basset Hound temperament demands company.
+They do not typically do well if left alone for long periods.

-For all his so-called measured responses, if an interesting smell floats by the Basset Hound’s nostrils — and mind you, this is a scent hound we are talking about, whose olfactory abilities are second only to the Bloodhound — your buddy will be off like a flash, everything else quite forgotten.
+For all his measured responses, if an interesting smell floats by this scent hound’s nostrils — a scent hound whose olfactory abilities are second only to the Bloodhound — your buddy will be off like a flash, leaving everything else in his wake.

-If you do not leash him when out for a walk, expect interesting times; needless to say, you will quickly learn.
+If you do not leash him when you're out for a walk with him, you will regret it.